 In addition to an in-room solution, Princess Cruises sought an effective way to update their digital signage content quickly and easily.
 They faced a challenge of uniformly communicating with passengers in a way that elevated their brand, making the entire passenger experience immersive.

-Princess Cruises partnered with Xevo to deploy ExperienceManager, a next generation platform for in-room entertainment and digital signage.
+Princess Cruises partnered with Xevo to deploy ExperienceManager, a next-generation IoT data platform for in-room entertainment and digital signage solutions.
 ExperienceManager was first deployed on the Royal Princess in 2013.

 ExperienceManager provides engaging and personalized passenger experiences, tapping into the power of mobile and the cloud to connect digital signage and on-premise TVs – all in one single platform.
 The platform is a user-friendly, customer-centric solution that passengers interact with on various screens.
 The platform builds long-term brand loyalty and engagement, while ensuring seamless integration with Princess Cruises’ back-end systems.

 We are delighted to work with Xevo to offer innovative technology and entertainment services to our passengers and crew.
 The new system which debuted on the Royal Princess has received enthusiastic feedback and is being called the new standard in the industry.

 – Jan Swartz, President of Princess Cruises

 With Xevo’s ExperienceManager in place, passengers and crew are able to leverage state of the art video-on-demand (VOD) technology to select, start, pause, and resume video content of their choosing; they no longer have to settle for tuning in to scheduled programs already in progress.
 Music, news, and apps are also accessible on demand using the same hardware.